-The Local mountains and coast provide great opportunities for birding, recently we sat down for a picnic on Sierra Serrella and watched a pair of golden eagles for several minutes on a rocky spur no more than 100 metres away!
-Also within a couple hours drive are all the following locations.
+The local mountains and coast provide great opportunities for birding, recently we sat down for a picnic on Sierra Serrella and watched a pair of golden eagles for several minutes on a rocky spur no more than 100 metres away!
 You will also see many swallows, and house martins and other birds such as the rufus bush robin within the village - in spring the dawn chorus is a joy to behold.
 We've seen hoopoe, golden eagles, swifts, bee eaters, rollers and many more.
-Bonelli's Eagle is making a return to the area and Alcoy has a large vulture colony!
+REcently we have seen many vultures in the area, and a colony seems to be setting up above Confrides.
+Bonelli's Eagle is making a return to the area and Alcoy has a large vulture colony at the Baranc de Cint!

 Among the most interesting species that you can find the wetlands along the coast are the Marbled Teal, White-headed Duck, Greater Flamingo, Red-crested Pochard, Purple Swamp-Hen, Moustached Warbler, Bearded Tit, Little Bittern, Squacco Heron, ... the last two are spring / summer visitors.
 The teal and the duck are the most representative species.